Occupation Report ยท Engineering

 Your personalised plan

-Structural Engineers score 29/100 on average — but your score depends on seniority, location, and skills.
+Structural Engineers score 29/100 on average — but your number depends on seniority, sector, and whether Structural Analysis & Load Calculations is most of your week or a corner of it.

 Not a Structural Engineer?
 Check your own score.